con-schneider/dlab-public/README.md

 3. Install the python requirements.

 ## Test your install
-The folder tests contains a number of tests you can use to test if your folder structure and python environment are set up correctly.
-The can be run either using pytest or by running each file individually.
+The folder tests/ contains a number of tests you can use to check if your folder structure and python environment are set up correctly.
+Run them with pytest:

+	pytest tests/

 ## Data preparation
 1. Prepare your input antibody and antigen structures by running the mark_sur script as per the ZDock README.
 If you want to limit docking to the (predicted) interaction site, block atoms outside the interaction site by changing column 55-56 after running mark_sur to 19 as per the ZDock README.
 There is more detail on this in the paper.